 “What we’re doing here is focusing on bringing in the best of Italy, and complimenting them with amazing smoked meats,” Hogan says.

 Diners can find a smoked Berkshire porchetta, a half-chicken roasted and stuffed with mushroom farce and truffles, and a beer burger served with house fries cooked in beef tallow.
-A whole flounder meats a smoking hot grill before it comes to the table alongside a charred lemon.
+A whole flounder meets a smoking hot grill before it comes to the table alongside a charred lemon.

 Classic Italian dishes arrive in the form of lasagna layered with braised beef shank, ricotta, Parmigiano, and pecorino; as well as a gorgonzola-stuffed gnocchi made in-house and served with crisped sage and wild mushroom cream sauce.
 There are also several risottos, including the seasonal risotto alla zucca made with pumpkin and pancetta and served with roasted pumpkin seeds.